Alonso-del-Arte/currency-demo/README.md

 currency is called in several different locales.

 But an instance of `Currency` still needs an instance of another type to represent a specific amount of that currency, such as, for example, 20&euro;.
+For general purpose uses, which could involve interest rate calculations, the numeric part of the money amount class would probably be `BigDecimal`.
+But in this demonstration, I'm using `long`.

 ## Dependencies